MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/tools/devtools-create-project.md

 1. In the Visual Studio new project dialog, search for and choose **Power Platform Solution Template** and then select **Next**.

-1. Enter the requested project information, choose .NET Framework 4.6.2 or 4.7.2, and select **Create**.
-At this point you should see either a Dataverse login dialog or a dialog to reuse your last Dataverse connection.
+1. Enter the requested project information, choose .NET Framework 4.6.2 or 4.7.2, and select **Create**. <p/>At this point you should see either a Dataverse login dialog or a dialog to reuse your last Dataverse connection.
 Do whatever is appropriate to connect to your Dataverse environment.

-1. At the **Configure Microsoft Power Platform Solution** dialog, choose either to use an existing Dataverse solution or create a new solution.
-Depending on what you have chosen, you will either be prompted to enter information about the new solution or select the existing solution from a drop-down list. **Step #3 Select Solution** is displayed but won't be active until you are logged in and choose **Next** in step #2.
+1. At the **Configure Microsoft Power Platform Solution** dialog, choose either to use an existing Dataverse solution or create a new solution. <p/>Depending on what you have chosen, you will either be prompted to enter information about the new solution or select the existing solution from a drop-down list. **Step #3 Select Solution** is displayed but won't be active until you are logged in and choose **Next** in step #2.

-1. Once the target Power Platform solution has been identified or created, you will specify existing items or create new projects (step #1) using one of the above Power Platform project templates.
-After choosing a new item, the dialog will expand to show step #2 where you can choose (only) one of each available project to add to your solution.
+1. Once the target Power Platform solution has been identified or created, you will specify existing items or create new projects (step #1) using one of the above Power Platform project templates. <p/>After choosing a new item, the dialog will expand to show step #2 where you can choose (only) one of each available project to add to your solution.
 Choose (check) one or more projects from the list and select **Next**.
 Step #3 is displayed but not active until you are done with step #2 and choose **Next**.

-1. In step #3 of the dialog, enter names for your chosen projects and select **Done**.
-Choose names that you will want to see as project names in Visual Studio Solution Explorer.
+1. In step #3 of the dialog, enter names for your chosen projects and select **Done**. <p/>Choose names that you will want to see as project names in Visual Studio Solution Explorer.

-1. You will be prompted to save the solution file.
-However, at this point the solution folder does not exist, so selecting **Save** results in an error.
+1. You will be prompted to save the solution file. <p/>However, at this point the solution folder does not exist, so selecting **Save** results in an error.
 The workaround is to first copy the complete solution file path that is displayed in the **File name** field of the dialog, choose **New folder** and create the folder, then paste the path in the **File name** field and select **Save**.

 In **Solution Explorer**, you should now see a solution containing a single **CrmPackage** project and one or more projects based of the project templates that you chose.
 Each plug-in or custom workflow activity class library will build an assembly.
-You can add additional classes to each class library by adding a new or existing item as desired.
+You can add additional classes to each class library by adding a new or existing item as desired, and you can add other projects to the solution using the Power Platform project templates.

 ## Managing projects